ibrettyoudid/swissarmyknife/README.md

 Caches them in a directory `.cache` so that they may be edited if errors occur.
 Seems to work fine now without editing though.
 Works on the Lists of countries and dependencies page, but presumably can be adapted to work on any of the Lists of lists pages.
+Currently saves each page as a CSV file, but can also do HTML, and the code is there to make one big table.

 To run: